Razzia (military): Raiders: the "Ghazi"

-In a later period of Islamic history, the honorific title ghāzī was adopted by those Muslim leaders who showed some success in extending the frontiers of Islam, eventually this title became exclusive, similar to how the Roman title Imperator became the exclusive property of the supreme leader of the Roman state and his family.
+In a later period of Islamic history, the honorific title ghāzī was adopted by those Muslim leaders who showed some success in extending the frontiers of Islam.
+Eventually this title became exclusive, similar to how the Roman title Imperator became the exclusive property of the supreme leader of the Roman state and his family.

-The Ottomans were probably the first in this practice, so the institution of ghazw dates back to the beginnings of their state:
+The Ottomans were probably the first in this practice, so the institution of ghazw dates back to the beginnings of their state.

 By the beginning of Ottoman rule, it had become a title of honor and synonymous with leadership.
 In a 1337 inscription (concerning the construction of the Bursa mosque), Orhan, second in the Ottoman dynasty, is described as "Sultan, son of the Sultan of the Gazis, Gazi son of Gazi, martial lord of the horizons."
 The Ottoman poet Ahmedi, circa 1402, defines a Gazi as:

 The first nine Ottoman leaders used the word "Ghazi" as part of their title, and often their successors.
-It never became a formal title, unlike Sultan ul-Muyahidin, used by Sultan Murad Khan II KhojāGhazi, sixth ruler of the House of Osman (1421-1451), whose full title was 'Abu'l Hayrat, Sultan ul-Muyahidin, Khan of Khanes, Grand Sultan of Anatolia and Rumelia, and of the cities of Adrianople and Philopolis.
+It never became a formal title, unlike Sultan ul-Muyahidin, used by Sultan Murad Khan II Khojā Ghazi, sixth ruler of the House of Osman (1421-1451), whose full title was 'Abu'l Hayrat, Sultan ul-Muyahidin, Khan of Khans, Grand Sultan of Anatolia and Rumelia, and of the cities of Adrianople and Philippopolis.

 As a result of the political legitimacy granted to the one holding this title, Muslim leaders competed with each other for preeminence in the ghāziya.
 Generally, the Ottoman sultans were recognized for their excellence over the rest:

 The term Ghazi was also used as an honorific title, usually translated as "the Victorious", by high-ranking officers, who distinguished themselves in the field against non-Muslim enemies; thus, it was awarded to General Osman Pasha after his successful defense of Plevna in Bulgaria.
 It was also assigned to Mustafa Kemal Ataturk, despite the fact that he was a secular politician.

 Two Muslim leaders from Afghanistan and Hyderabad personally used the title Padshah-i-Ghazi.